jefffhaynes/BinarySerializer/README.md

 The Subtype attribute can be used with the FieldLength attribute to write forward compatible processors.
 Take the example of PNG, which uses "chunks" of data that may be able to be skipped even if they aren't understood.

-Another useful trick is to specify different types for forward and backward bindings.
-Take this example from the u-blox protocol:
+It is also possible to specify different subtypes for target and source bindings.
+This is an example from the u-blox protocol:

 ```c#
 [Subtype("MessageId", MessageId.NAV_PVT, typeof(NavPvt))]